tol/webmine/README.md

     (def some-imgs (imgs d))

-Size fu checks attrs and style tags.
-We can also fetch the images to get their dimesions if the attrs and style tags both fail.
+Size fu checks attrs and style tags for the most likely main image.
+We can also fetch the images to get their dimensions if the attrs and style tags both fail.

     (fetch-sizes some-imgs)

 ## text and dom processing

-We have some dom scrubbing fu in webmine.readability based on readability.js.
-We use it in webmine.images to find the best div to pick the most relevant image.
+We have dom scrubbing fu in webmine.readability based on readability.js.
+A nice feature of our readability port is that it's easy to change how a div is scored for readability to suit the data you're working with. webmine.readability is used in webmine.images to find the div most likely to contain the main page image:

 	(readability-div d)

 ## Installation

 For leiningen:
     ["webmine" "0.1.1"]

+## Authors

+Bradford Cross, Matt Revelle, and Aria Haghighi